yakjuly/workling/README.markdown

 You're good.

+# Using Carrot

+Carrot is a A synchronous amqp client.
+Based on Aman's amqp client.
+Use this if you want RabbitMQ work with unicorn.

+Once you've installed RabbitMQ, install the carrot library:

+    gem sources -a http://gems.github.com/ (if necessary)
+    sudo gem install carrot

+then configure configure your application to use carrot by adding this:

+    Workling::Remote.invoker = Workling::Remote::Invokers::CarrotSubscriber
+	Workling::Remote.dispatcher = Workling::Remote::Runners::ClientRunner.new
+	Workling::Remote.dispatcher.client = Workling::Clients::CarrotClient.new

+and config workling.yml:
+    development:
+      host: localhost
+      namespace: railsapp_development

+Then start the workling Client:
+    1 ./script/workling_client start

 # Using RudeQueue

 RudeQueue is a Starling-like Queue that runs on top of your database and requires no extra processes.
 Use this if you don't need very fast job processing and want to avoid managing the extra process starling requires.